 Pulmonary hypoplasia is a condition characterized by small, underdeveloped lungs.
 It often occurs in patients with congenital diaphragmatic hernia, lung lesion, and abdominal wall defects such as giant omphalocele.
 Advances in prenatal and neonatal treatment have significantly improved the outcomes of these patients.
 However, these patients are often left with neurodevelopmental, cardiopulmonary, gastrointestinal and surgical morbidities that require long-term follow-up.

 While our team is actively gathering data on perinatal and follow-up outcomes through our Pulmonary Hypoplasia Program, little is known about the long-term outcomes of these patients as they grow.

 Led by principal investigator Holly L. Hedrick, MD, attending pediatric and fetal surgeon and director of the Pulmonary Hypoplasia Program at CHOP, this study aims to assess the long-term neurodevelopmental, cardiac, pulmonary, and quality of life outcomes in patients aged 8 to 13 years.
-Participation in the study includes traveling back to CHOP for a two-day research visit that will include a general surgery appointment; comprehensive neurodevelopmental, autism and motor function assessments; a six-minute walk test; pulmonary function tests; a limited echocardiogram and blood draw; and a chest X-ray.
+Results from the study will be published soon.

 Learn more about the ongoing follow-up research underway through the Pulmonary Hypoplasia Program.